AllenHichard/juris-crawl/README.md

 A CI/CD continuous integration and delivery process was set up on Azure for the proposed API.

-- `api link`- Get method was used for testing convenience, so no need to configure payloads or headers to run the application.
+- `api link`- The api can be tested using the browser through the configuration below
   - https://crawler-jus.azurewebsites.net/api/consult/{{cnj}}

 - `example` - Algorithm will accept full cnj patterns (25 characters) or just numbers (20 characters)